gashley3384/WriterbotLG3/README.md

 # WriterbotLG3

 ### PROJECT DESCRIPTION
+We were assigned to make a robot arm for this project, but our group decided to take it in a slightly different direction.
 This project is a robot that writes out letters in a created language called Angarkase according to keyboard inputs put in by a person.
-You will be able to input a letter, and a small plate with a piece of paper will move with a pen over it, which will be attached to a servo in order to lift and put down the pen.
+To work the robot, keyboard inputs are entered in, and a small plate with a piece of paper moves with a pen over it, which is attached to a servo in order to lift and put down the pen.
+The project is appropriately challenging for being something that isn't a robot arm, and also solves the problem of not having a standardized way to write in Angarkase.

 ### ONSHAPE LINK